Statistical Inference for Differentially Private Stochastic Gradient Descent: Numerical Studies

 \subsection{Real Data Example}

 In this section, we apply the proposed methods to analyze data from the Student Achievement and Retention (STAR) Project, a randomized trial conducted by \cite{angrist2009incentives} to evaluate the impact of academic support services and incentives on the academic performance of first-year college students.
-This trial was conducted at a satellite campus of a large Canadian university to examine the impact of academic support services and financial incentives on first-year student performance.
-The study targeted incoming students in September 2005, excluding those in the top high school GPA quartile.
+This trial was conducted at a satellite campus of a large Canadian university to investigate the effects of academic support services and financial incentives on the performance of first-year students.
+The study targeted incoming students in September 2005, excluding those in the top quartile of high school GPA.

 Students in the treatment group were offered academic support services (SSP), financial incentives (SFP), and a combination of services and incentives (SFSP).
 Among $n=1399$ students, participation required signing a consent form; students who did not consent were ineligible for the services or incentives.
 The covariates include a three-dimensional indicator variable for assignment to the SSP, SFP, and SFSP treatment groups, respectively, as well as sex and high school group as auxiliary variables.
 The outcome variable is the first-year GPA.
 Following the approach suggested by \cite{angrist2009incentives}, we consider a linear model and focus on estimating the effects of the three treatments.